hashicorp/terraform-provider-azurerm/website/docs/r/storage_account.html.markdown

 * `access_tier` - (Optional) Defines the access tier for `BlobStorage` and `StorageV2` accounts.
 Valid options are `Hot` and `Cold`, defaults to `Hot`.

 * `enable_blob_encryption` - (Optional) Boolean flag which controls if Encryption Services are enabled for Blob storage, see [here](https://azure.microsoft.com/en-us/documentation/articles/storage-service-encryption/) for more information.
+Defaults to `true`.

 * `enable_file_encryption` - (Optional) Boolean flag which controls if Encryption Services are enabled for File storage, see [here](https://azure.microsoft.com/en-us/documentation/articles/storage-service-encryption/) for more information.
+Defaults to `true`.

 * `enable_https_traffic_only` - (Optional) Boolean flag which forces HTTPS if enabled, see [here](https://docs.microsoft.com/en-us/azure/storage/storage-require-secure-transfer/)
     for more information.